augustocesarperin/godot-sync-extension/README.md

 *   Configure file extensions to watch.
 *   Start/Stop synchronization via UI or commands.
 *   View synchronization log in the side panel.
-*   Settings are persisted.
-*   Runs in the background.
+## Installation

+install directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=AbstratusLabs.godot-sync).

 ## How to Use

-1. Open the Godot Sync panel from the Activity Bar (Sync icon).
+1. Open the Godot Sync panel from the Activity Bar.
 2. Select the Source and Target (Godot project) folders.
-3. Adjust the comma-separated list of extensions if needed.
 4. Click 'Start Sync'.
 5. Files matching the extensions created/modified/deleted in the source folder will be copied/deleted in the target folder.

 ## Development

-*
+*   `npm install`
-pm install
-*   `npm run compile` or `npm run watch`
+*   `npm run build`
 *   Press F5 in VS Code to launch the Extension Development Host.

 ## Author

-Developed by Augusto Cesar Perin (Abstratus Labs).
+Augusto Cesar Perin (Abstratus Labs).

 ## License